Rehab Centers Hall County, GA

 Services provided:

-• Motivational interviewing, substance use counseling approach and DBT
+• Cognitive behavioral therapy, substance use counseling approach and relapse prevention

 Frequently Asked Questions About Inpatient and Residential Substance Use Treatment in Hall County, GA